rmwenzel/ames_house_prices/explore/index.md

-The lower the dependence distance here, the better assocation with the response, hence the better potential predictive value.
+The lower the dependence distance here, the better assocation with the response, hence the better the potential predictive value.

 In particular, given how unbalanced their distributions are, it's perhaps not too surprising to see `RoofStyle`, `LandContour`, `Electrical` and `CentralAir` all have such high dependence distance,